Semantic Compute Substrate. Reflex‑Native Infrastructure

 Layer Reflex Innovation Outcome

-Execution Intent-driven Cells carry identity, ACLs, telemetry & lineage.
+Execution Intent-driven Cells carry intent, identity, workload, policies, ACLs, telemetry & lineage.
 Less control-plane code; more usable capacity.

 Design Reflex Planner builds zones from semantic descriptors.
 Faster cluster design with fewer moving parts.